gustavosmanc/gustavosmanc/README.md

 **I love to code!**

 Ever since I was a child, technology has always sparkled my interest.
-For that particular reason, I decided to follow that path and take a Bachelor's degree on Computer Science.

-In search of the best and latest technologies, I currently work as a Software Engineer, with emphasis on web development.
+I'm currently working as a Software Engineer with emphasis on web development, which is the field that I identify myself the most with and am passionate about.

-I once read a book and I found a quote that is very relatable with coding:
+I once read a book and found a quote that is very relatable with coding:

 “It sounds plausible enough tonight, but wait until tomorrow.
-Wait for the common sense of the morning.”
+Wait for the common sense of the morning.”<br>
 **― H.G.
 Wells, The Time Machine**

 # 🚀 Skills